 Auto-discovery differs between the CIFS legacy and CIFS accelerator modes.
 Legacy mode uses CIFS auto-discovery, which is based on selection of the "best" Core device from the configured Cores for each Edge, whereas CIFS accelerator mode uses standard WAAS auto-discovery, which is based on routing and interception.
 You must verify that the network and the interception are configured properly and an existing stable CIFS environment exists before the migration.
 The differences between the auto-discovery mechanisms may lead to different Core selections in the accelerator and legacy modes.

 This section contains the following topics:

+- Legacy WAFS Bypass Script, page 14

-- Migrating Preposition Directives, page 15
+- Migrating Preposition Directives and Dynamic Shares, page 14

 - Performing a Disruptive Migration, page 15

-- Performing a Graceful Migration, page 16
+- Performing a Graceful Migration, page 17

+- Removing Remaining Legacy Mode Configurations, page 24